Risto12/sce/README.md

 ## NOTE!

+ - If you use djangoconf in production CHANGE SECRET KEY.

 - Full support only for Xubuntu 18.04

 - I havent included React.
 To install react project install npm module and use command: npx create-react-app my-app